 Our customers such as Audi, BMW, Daimler, Deutsche Bahn, Lufthansa, Otto, Red Bull Media House, Swiss Life or Zalando entrust our excellent team with challenging and varied projects.
 Since iteratec was founded it has continuously grown and permanently expanded its range of experience.
-With only 16 IT specialists in 1997, we are proud to say that iteratec has more than 250 employees at eight locations today.
+With only 16 IT specialists in 1997, we are proud to say that iteratec has more than 300 employees at nine locations today.

 Software projects have the problem that their goal descriptions are only finished once the system is already in use.
 All attempts to give priority to the goal description through documentation, specifications or pseudo-code fail due to the complexity of the task.